lostflux/mermaid-basic/README.md

 That's it!

-If you use [vscode](https://code.visualstudio.com/), you can need the [Mermaid extension](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) to render in your local editor.
+If you use [vscode](https://code.visualstudio.com/), you need the [Mermaid extension](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) to render in your local editor.
-GitHub supports Mermaid natively, so once your push your code to GitHub the diagrams will be visible.
+GitHub supports Mermaid natively, so once you push your code to GitHub the diagrams will be visible.